orestropi/P1-Networking/README.md

 5) ./server  [port number]
 6) ./server

-Then Initilize as many clients as you want In any of these ways:
+Then Initilize as many clients as you want In any of these ways(in project directory):
 1) ./client IPaddress QRCodeFileName [port number]
 2) ./client IPaddress QRCodeFileName